Regional Talent ID Camps

 Late (Less than 30 days out)

-Financial aid for the Talent ID Camps may be available from the USA Cycling Development Foundation's Edmund R. Burke Travel and Training Grant [PDF] for those who qualify.
+Financial aid for the Talent ID Camps may be available from the USA Cycling Foundation's High Performance Grants for those who qualify.

 Refunds for cancellations will be issued according to the following schedule.
 The refund period is based on the first day of the camp for which you are registered.